joeroe/ruby-radiocarbon/README.md

 A Ruby gem for fast radiocarbon calibration.

-Full documentation can be found [at rubydoc.info](https://rubydoc.info/github/joeroe/ruby-radiocarbon).
+Full documentation can be found [at RubyDoc](https://rubydoc.info/github/joeroe/ruby-radiocarbon).

 ## Installation

-Install the latest release from [https://rubygems.org/gems/radiocarbon](RubyGems):
+Install the latest release [from RubyGems](https://rubygems.org/gems/radiocarbon):

 ```
 gem install radiocarbon